HWTechClub/hwtech.club/README.md

-# tech-club-website
+# Tech Club Website
-A website to guide people about the tech club
+A website to show, inform and update people about the tech club.